SECRET-GUEST/How-Many-Books-Have-I-Written-As-A-Developer/README.md

 ![screenshot](https://user-images.githubusercontent.com/92639080/233869398-2340f6df-4e78-4a7a-b2e4-e84be2441aef.png)

-The calcul is simple, a pocket book like Isaac Asimov , cycle of fundation 1 you have 250 pages with almost 10.000 lines.
+The calcul is simple, a pocket book like Isaac Asimov , cycle of fundation 1 you have ~250 pages with ~10.000 lines.

 The program will count every lines, obviously `spaces`, comments, or one word lines, then divide by 10.000.